 A NOD TO OUR PAST

-Travel through time at the UW Geology Museum.
-The collection includes fossils and a zircon crystal that’s 4.4 billion years old — the oldest rock on Earth.
+Go on a jurassic journey at the UW Geology Museum.
+The on-campus collection includes fossils and a zircon crystal that’s 4.4 billion years old — the oldest rock on Earth.

 The Madison Masonic Center is a beautiful landmark, listed on the National Register of Historic Places.
-Inside this unique space, you’ll find the Robert Monteith Masonic Library and Museum, which holds an impressive collection of historical Masonic memorabilia.
+Inside, you’ll find the Robert Monteith Masonic Library and Museum, which holds an impressive collection of historical Masonic memorabilia.

 The rooftop sculpture garden at Madison Museum of Contemporary Art is a quiet oasis, offering impressive views of the Capitol and State Street.
-Wander through four galleries featuring temporary exhibits of well-known and emerging artists, all housed in a striking Caesar Pelli-designed building.
+Wander through four galleries featuring temporary exhibits of well-known and emerging artists, all housed in a striking Cesar Pelli-designed building.
 Enjoying world-class art is free.

 Find prints from Tandem Press, a world-renowned fine art printmaking studio affiliated with UW, on display at the Chazen, or visit their east side gallery space to see a wider selection of pieces from both emerging and established artists.